Connect with others who understand.

 Hemophilia is sometimes called “the royal disease” because of its presence among members of European royal families in the 1800s and 1900s.
 For example, historians think that Queen Victoria of England (who ruled from 1837 to 1901) was a carrier of hemophilia B and passed it on to at least three of her nine children.

-Of course, royalty isn’t actually considered a risk factor for hemophilia B. Race, sex, and age play the most prominent roles in who gets hemophilia B.
+Of course, being a monarch isn’t actually a risk factor for hemophilia B. A person’s biological sex and family history are the main risk factors for hemophilia B.

 What Is Hemophilia B?